This is Your Year: Why You Should Choose Recovery in 2022

 The survey also collected information on how many people received substance use treatment in a specialty facility in the past year.
 This included treatment in a hospital as an inpatient, a drug or alcohol treatment center as an inpatient/outpatient, or a mental health center.
 Among the 21.6 million people who needed treatment, only about 2.6 million of them received treatment at a specialty facility in the past year.

 Many continue to battle addiction, not knowing there is effective treatment available to them.
+We can also help people who love and live with addicts get the support they need to help their partners stay on the recovery path.

 Reasons for Not Getting Treatment for Addiction